ogomez92/launchtype/README.md

  3. Ensure that requirements.txt is properly set up.
  4. Compile this into an executable for windows.
  5. Possibly tweak the search difflib method.
+ 6. Refactor command and snippet handling in the UI